She awoke in a dark, dripping forest, on the side of a road, with droplets from the leafy canopy above pelting her flesh.

 He shot to his feet, took her icy hands in his feverish ones, and rushed out: “Do you not recognize me?”

 Before she could respond with more than a parting of lips, he pulled her close to his chest.
-And it hurt, for she smelled of fresh rain and washed-away pain and daring hope.
-He looked into her eyes, but his words, for a moment, wrecked on trembling excitement and fumbled to find their way before they burst free.
-“You don’t recognize your betrothed?”
+And it hurt, for she smelled of fresh rain and washed-away pain and daring, darting hope.

 Believe me, his earnest eyes told her.
 Trust me.
-He shifted closer.

-“Can I kiss you?”
-His hoarse tone broke, barely audible above the patter of raindrops, the gentle whinny of his horse.
-“Let my kiss betray my love.”
+His hoarse tone broke, barely audible above the patter of raindrops and the whinny of his mount.
+“Can I kiss you?
+Let my kiss betray my love.”

-Her lips parted again, mute, but she jerked her chin in a nod, and he couldn’t contain himself any longer.
+Her lips parted again, mute, but after another strange look he still couldn’t define, she jerked her chin in a nod, and—

-He buried his hand in her matted hair, his fingers tangled in those strands he’d never dared stroke before, and he kissed her full on the mouth with the pent-up passion he’d suppressed for years.
+He couldn’t contain himself any longer.
+He buried his hands in her matted hair, his fingers tangled in those strands he’d never dared stroke before, and he kissed her full on the mouth with the pent-up passion he’d suppressed for years.

 Exhilaration, terror—an entire chaotic mesh of emotion tore through him and shuddered into her.
 He thought his heart might burst from his chest.
-He was petrified she might fragment under his touch like a wraith he’d only summoned briefly into life.

 Rain poured through their hair and between their lips, pressing their drenched clothes to their hot bodies.